 Our key priorities

-In delivering our plans, we will adopt the following scheme of priorities, based on delivering our statutory obligations under the Legal Services Act:
+In delivering our plans, we have adopted the following scheme of priorities, based on delivering our statutory obligations under the Legal Services Act:

 - Statutory decisions, compliance with the Internal Governance Rules 2019 (IGR) and other core regulatory functions;

 - Oversight of Office of Legal Complaints and Solicitors Disciplinary Tribunal;